ServiceNow CMDB Best Practices: Complete 2026 Guide

 Monitoring cadence

 Business-critical CI classes deserve weekly health checks.
-Monitor stale and orphan rates through automated dashboards and route exceptions to data stewards for remediation.
+Monitor stale and orphan rates through dashboards and route exceptions to data stewards for remediation.
+Teams that prefer ServiceNow-native tooling can track these metrics in the CMDB Workspace, a dedicated console for monitoring CI health and routing remediation work.
 Supporting CI classes can follow a monthly cadence.

 How Virima supports CI health

 Virima’s recurring scheduled scans identify new, changed, and removed assets across the infrastructure on a configurable cadence.
-When an asset changes — from an OS upgrade to a network reconfiguration — the discovery data flags the delta against what the CMDB currently records.
-This turns CI health monitoring from a manual audit exercise into an automated feedback loop.
+When an asset changes, from an OS upgrade to a network reconfiguration, the discovery data flags the delta against what the CMDB currently records.
+That turns CI health monitoring from a manual audit exercise into a discovery-driven feedback loop.

-ViVID™ overlays add another layer.
-When ITSM incidents or pending changes map onto service dependency views, stale or inaccurate CI data becomes immediately visible in the operational context where it matters most.
-A change manager reviewing a ViVID map before approving a change can spot missing relationships or outdated attributes in the blast radius before the change window opens.
+ViVID service maps add another layer.
+When ITSM incidents or pending changes map onto service dependency views, stale or inaccurate CI data becomes visible in the operational context where it matters most.
+A change manager reviewing a ViVID map before approving a change can spot missing relationships or outdated attributes in the impact zone before the change window opens.

 CMDB governance: where operational meets accountable